Let’s get right to it.

-If you are a subscriber, thank you very much for joining our group and click through now to unlock the content.
+If you are a subscriber, thank you for joining our group.
+Just click through and unlock the content.

-If you haven’t subscribed yet and would like to access this story, let me tell you what you will get in this piece.
+If you’ve been thinking about subscribing and would like to access this story, let me tell you what you will get.